Types Of Dementia And Their Symptoms

-Frontotemporal is a type of dementia with several different subtypes.
+Frontotemporal has several different subtypes.
 It happens when the temporal and frontal lobes of the brain degenerate.
-Adults from 45 years old and older can have this type of damage.
-It's the most common type of people 45 to 65 years old, making it one of the types of early-onset dementia.
+Adults 45 years old and older can have this type of damage.
+It's the most common type for people 45 to 65 years old, making it one of the types of early-onset dementia.

-The cause of frontal, temporal dementia is damage to the regions of the brain that control behavior, emotion, language, and decision-making.
+The cause of frontotemporal dementia is damage to the regions of the brain that control behavior, emotion, language, and decision-making.
 The brain regions typically affected are the frontal, temporal, and insular regions.

-Early symptoms of frontotemporal lobe dementia typically include behavioral changes, such as acting inappropriately or impulsively, being apathetic, inability to show empathy, having repetitive or compulsive movements, changing your diet, showing lack of insight or problems with planning and judgment.
+Early symptoms of frontotemporal lobe dementia typically include behavioral changes, such as acting inappropriately or impulsively, being apathetic, being unable to show empathy, having repetitive or compulsive movements, changing your diet, and showing a lack of insight or problems with planning and judgment.

-Another type of symptoms includes those related to language dysfunction.
-These can include problems expressing thoughts and feelings without loss of memory, as well as problems with reading and writing.
+Another type of symptom includes those related to language dysfunction.
+These can consist of problems expressing thoughts and feelings without memory loss and reading and writing problems.

-Perhaps surprisingly, people with frontal, temporal dementia may develop new creative skills.
+Perhaps surprisingly, people with frontotemporal dementia may develop new creative skills.

-Frontotemporal dementia treatments can't cure the condition, but medications and lifestyle adjustments can minimize the symptoms.
+There is no cure for frontotemporal dementia, but medications and lifestyle adjustments can minimize the symptoms.

 Dementia With Lewy Bodies